The Parker Symphony Commemorates the 100th Anniversary of the WWI Armistice

-)-- The Parker Symphony Orchestra joins the Colorado Mormon Chorale in “Salute.”
-Presented by Parker Arts, the concert will pay tribute to the 100th Anniversary of the WWI Armistice and veterans and active military with patriotic songs, music of consolation, and spirit-rousing anthems.
-The event will be held on Friday October 26 at 7:30 PM at the PACE Center, 20000 Pikes Peak Ave., Parker.
+The Parker Symphony Orchestra joins the Colorado Mormon Chorale in “Salute” - a concert to pay tribute to the 100th Anniversary of the WWI Armistice and veterans and active military with patriotic songs, music of consolation, and spirit-rousing anthems.

 The program includes favorites such as the "Battle Hymn of the Republic," music of remembrance such as Elgar's "Nimrod" from Enigma Variations, a Sousa march, a medley of "When Johnny Comes Marching Home" and "Keep The Home Fires Burning," and more.
 There will also be a performance of Christopher Tin's "Baba Yetu" which is a sung arrangement of The Lord's Prayer in Swahili and the first video game music to win a Grammy Award.